jfitzgerald/md-lithium/README.md

 `node md-lithium.js folder/file.md -p` Creates a Lithium-styled PDF of the document along with the converted HTML

+`node md-lithium.js folder/file.md -c` Copies the converted HTML to your clipboard for quick pasting into Lithium

 # Images
 As of now, images are hosted on the integration-documentation S3 bucket.
 To embed screenshots or other images into your md file, use the standard md image syntax with a relative path to the integration folder where the images are.